 Hstuf (Captain).
 Josef Awender, a medical doctor in the “Frundsberg” born in Philadelphia in 1913,

 Ustuf (2nd Lieutenant).
 Robert Beimes, a signal officer in the “Hitler Jugend” born in San Francisco in 1919, whose father was a translator in the SD,

 Ustuf.
 Dr. Hans Eckert, born in Buffalo, NY in 1917 and assigned to the SS hospital at Dachau in November 1944,

 Ostubaf (Lt Colonel) .
 Viktor Fehsenfeld, born in Elk Rapids, Michigan in 1894 and an administrative officer in the SS-WVHA,

 Hstuf.
 Franz Stark, born in St. Louis in 1901 and assigned to the SD,

 Hstuf.
 Eldon Walli, born in New York City in 1913 in the SS-Kriegsberichter

 Hstuf.
 Paul Winckler-Theede, born in New York City in 1912 and who was a military judge in the “Das Reich” division.

 There are rumours of an American SS unit called either the American Free Corps or the George Washington Brigade.
-However, this appears to be just a rumour and there is no evidence whatsoever the Germans attempted to recruit American POWs for a waffen SS unit
+The origins of this rumour surely comes from Kurt Vonnegut - In Slaughterhouse Five the American traitor Howard Campbell tries to recruit for the George Washington Brigade (See also Mother Night - Cambpell is the main character of this novel).
+In reality there is no evidence whatsoever the Germans attempted to recruit American POWs for a waffen SS unit